mariaro833/3d_odject/c_object/README.md

 Bottom of the object.
-- There was added the bottom of the object with the follows parameters: height_b is equal to the width of a printed layer;
+- There was added the bottom of the object with the follows parameters: height of the buttom is equal to the width of a printed layer;
-	diameter_b is equal to the diameter of the Object.
+	diameter of the buttom is equal to the diameter of the Object.

 Offset for the  inner cylinder
 - According to the condition of the assignment,the offset is 3-6 cm and depends on the size of the subject.